Differential item functioning via robust scaling: Robustness

 \section{Robustness}

-Huber and Ronchetti (\citeyear[][\S 1.2]{Huber2009}) discuss two general ways of conceptualizing robustness.
-The \emph{stability} of a procedure describes how it performs under small deviations from an assumed model.
-In the present context, this corresponds to the situation where a small proportion of items exhibit DIF.
-As mentioned, past research has shown that many currently available procedures for DIF perform reasonably well when only a few items exhibit DIF \cite[e.g.][]{Kopf2015b, Kopf2015a}.
-In the context of M-estimation, stability requires the loss function $\psi$ to be bounded, which implies that the influence of each data point (in this case, each item) on the resulting estimate is bounded.
-The R-DIF procedure is robust in this sense (see Assumption A6).

-Their second conceptualization of robustness is in terms of \emph{breakdown}, which describes how a procedure performs under large deviations from a model.
-Here the main concern is to describe the maximum number of outliers (in this case, the maximum number of items with DIF) a procedure can tolerate before it fails.
-This second conceptualization of robustness is especially relevant to the motivating examples mentioned at the outset of this paper.
-More generally, it seems that most, if not all, procedures used for DIF analysis lack an analytical characterization of the situations in which they will fail.

 The purpose of this section is to characterize the robustness of the R-DIF procedure in terms of its breakdown point.
 Theorem 2 shows that the finite sample breakdown point (FSBP) of $\tilde \theta_{RD}$ is determined by the choice of a preliminary estimate of $\theta$, say $\theta^{(0)}$.
 In practice, this translates into choosing the starting value for iterative estimation procedures such as Newton-Raphson or iteratively re-weighted least squares (IRLS).
 In particular, choosing $\theta^{(0)}$ to be the median of the $Y_i$ ensures that $\tilde \theta_{RD}$ has the maximum attainable FSBP of any non-trivial location estimator, which is 1/2 \citep{Huber1964}.
-The section also discusses the implications of breakdown of $\tilde \theta_{RD}$ for the R-DIF test and for DIF analysis more generally.
+The section also discusses the implications of breakdown for DIF analysis more generally.

 It is important to emphasize that analytical results on breakdown are quite weak -- they merely describe the minimum proportion of corrupted data points (i.e., items with DIF) that can lead an estimator to take on ``arbitrarily large aberrant values'' \cite[][p.279]{Huber2009}.
-In practice, we generally do not worry about data points taking on arbitrarily bad values, and the usefulness of any statistic must come into question long before it becomes unbounded.
+In practice, the usefulness of any statistic will come into question before it becomes unbounded.
 Thus, while the concept of breakdown provides a widely used analytical tool for describing robustness, it is helpful for theoretical results to be complemented by numerical examples that characterize how a procedure performs on the way to breakdown.
 The first simulation study reported in this paper plays this role.